-Jusoor is an NGO of Syrian expatriates supporting the country’s development and helping Syrian youth realize their potential through programs in the fields of education, career development, and global community engagement.
+Jusoor is a US 501c3 NGO of Syrian expatriates supporting the country’s development and helping Syrian youth realize their potential through programs in the fields of education, career development, and global community engagement.
 As a community of Syrians living around the world working together to launch programs that benefit the Syrian community inside and outside Syria.
 We are committed to supporting the country’s development and drawing on the vast talents and experience of our global members to overcome the challenges the country faces.

 Jusoor believes that youth in Syria should have access to profoundly better opportunities.